piotrostr/shelf-ai/README.md

 # Shelf AI

+## Disclaimer

-THIS IS NOT AN OFFICIAL GOOGLE PRODUCT
+THIS IS NOT AN OFFICIAL GOOGLE PRODUCT, USE WITH CAUTION!

+The repository contains code used for learning purposes, there might be breaking changes or unoptimized parts, current version is 0.2.0, alpha release

+## Intro

-This repository covers code required to deploy a Retail YOLO model using the ultralytics framework under Torchserve onto Vertex AI to an autoscalable endpoint
+This repository covers all code required to deploy a Retail YOLO model using the ultralytics framework under Torchserve onto Vertex AI to an autoscalable endpoint